 140 days — Although not common in the United States, and often considered an "orphan crop

-Pigeon peas are a vigorous, productive, drought-tolerant legume.
-They have a pungent, sweet flavor, a meaty texture, and are used in dishes combined with beans, rice, and often seasoned with hot chilies.
-The slow cooking nature of these beans allows for a rich, savory broth to be created.
+The immature pods of Pigeon peas can be eaten like green peas or they can be left to mature a bit longer and enjoyed like shelly beans.
+When left to fully mature, the dried seeds have a pungent, sweet flavor, a meaty texture, and are used in dishes combined with beans, rice, and often seasoned with hot chilies.
+The slow cooking nature of these peas allows for a rich, savory broth to be created.